elgnol/RealEstate_Project_3/README.md

     <h3>Key Takeaway</h3>
 </div>

- - The West Coast dominates home values, with 7 of the top 10 most expensive cities located in California.
+ - The West Coast dominates home values, with 7 of the top 10 most expensive metros located in California.
 In California, the average single-family home is valued around $1 million, while on the East Coast, home prices typically range from $400,000 to $800,000.
 In contrast, rent prices are more balanced between the two coasts, averaging $3,000 to $4,000 per month.
 The South and Midwest regions have the lowest average home values and rental rates.
 These variations are likely influenced by differences in income levels, market demand, and regulatory factors.
 Notably, Florida has seen a sharp rise in both rent and home prices, likely driven by a substantial influx of new residents from other parts of the U.S.

 ---